-90.682 Social Security Law SS Hpw4 C3
+90.682 Social Security Law

-The role of the state in the provision of community resources, in particular, in the redistribution of taxation revenue through the income maintenance system and the role of law in the redistribution process.
-The major locus is an examination of the law, policy and practices of the Australian Social Security system.
-Topics include: an examination of the causes and extent of poverty in Australia; the role of the state in the alleviation of poverty; the relationship between the Social Security Act 1947 (Cth) and the Income Tax Assessment Act 1936 (Cth); the role of law in effecting social change in general and redistribution in particular.
+The role of the state in the provision of community resources, in particular in the redistribution of taxation revenue through the income maintenance system, and the role of law in the redistribution process.
+The major focus is an examination of the law, policy and practices of the Australian Social Security system.
+Other matters covered include: an examination of the causes and extent of poverty in Australia; the role of the state in the alleviation of poverty; the relationship between the Social Security Act 1947 (Cth) and other Commonwealth and State laws, such as the Income Tax Assessment Act 1936 (Cth); the Family Law Act 1975 (Cth) and common law and statutory compensation systems; the role of law in effecting social change in general and redistribution in particular.